Todorokite: Type locality

 The type locality is the Todoroki mine, Akaigawa Village (25 km SW of Ginzan), Shiribeshi Province, Hokkaido, Japan.
 Type material is conserved at the Harvard Mineralogical Museum, Cambridge, Massachusetts, US, reference 106214.

 Occurrence and associations

 Although todorokite is a common product of oxidation and leaching of primary manganese carbonate and silicate minerals, its major occurrence is in deep-sea ferromanganese nodules.
-Todorokite has been synthesised from birnessite in the laboratory, and it is possible that most natural todorokite is derived from birnessite.
+Todorokite has been synthesised from birnessite in the laboratory, and direct evidence for birnessite to todorokite transformation has been observed in iron-manganese concretion buried in hemipelagic sidiments from the Pacific Ocean using high-resolution transmission electron microscopy.
 At the type locality in Akaigawa, Hokkaido, Japan, todorokite occurs as an alteration product of inesite (Ca2Mn(2+)7Si10O28(OH)2*5H2O) and rhodochrosite MnCO3).
 It is found as very fine fibrous flakes about 0.05 mm in length, loosely aggregated in sponge-like masses in druses in gold-bearing quartz veins.
 The original sample was rather impure since it contained a total of 2.43% insoluble phosphorus salts (P2O5SO3) and silica (SiO2).